 The notices certainly add a sense that you ought to feel the significance of the place, even if it looks like nothing more or less than a pleasantly wooded hill.

 Information included on the notice boards covers: flora and fauna, The Story of the Oak of Honour – Queen Elizabeth I is said to have rested under the tree at the top in 1602 – the Boundary Oak; the same Oak marked the border between the counties of Kent and Surrey, the boroughs of Camberwell and Lewisham and the Parish of St Giles, important as this decided who was responsible for the poor within each bounded area.
-There are also various myths that this was the site of Boudica’s defeat by the Romans, that Dick Turpin was active here – in fact another Highwayman is said to have used the hill as a lookout – and that the Reverend Sabine Baring-Gould was moved to write the Hymn Onward Christian Soldiers by this very ground.
+There are also various myths that this was the site of Boudica’s defeat by the Romans, that Dick Turpin was active here – in fact another Highwayman is said to have used the hill as a lookout – and that the Reverend Sabine Baring-Gould was moved to write the Hymn Onward Christian Soldiers by this very ground (He didn’t though, he was in Wakefield).
 It’s a shame that One Tree Hill wasn’t also the inspiration for Baring-Gould’s book on Werewolves; a slavering, supernatural beast could have added yet another dimension to its multi-faceted history.

 As well as inspiring an intriguing collection of local lore and half-truths, the actual history of One Tree Hill is quite fascinating.
 Aside from the visit of Queen Elizabeth I, there is a World War I gun emplacement still to be seen, the current Honor Oak – an Elizabethan predecessor was the original One Tree – planted in 1905 to mark the dedication of the site as a public park and St Augustine’s Church, nestled into one side of the hill (sadly closed to the public when I was there).